 - 1. Analyse the various retail banking products offered by visiting the websites of Five different Commercial banks (three public and two private sector banks). - 2.
 Create a record of sample forms collected from any retail bank for one asset product and one liability product offered by that bank. - 3.
-Prepare a project report for obtaining bank loans - 4.
-Prepare a detailed report on the loan moratorium announced by RBI during the pandemic - 5.
-Present the role of 'bad bank' in India that was announced in the Union budget of current financial year
+Prepare a project report for obtaining bank loans. - 4.
+Present the role of 'bad bank' in India that was announced in the Union budget of current financial year. - 5.
+Prepare a comprehensive report on the claims procedure along with requirements for claiming insurance at the time of occurrence of the insured event. - 6.
+Visit IRDAI website and prepare a report on life insurance and non-life insurance policies.